Batteries and Energy Storage

 Organic and Bioelectrochemistry

-Areas include all aspects related to the electrochemical properties and behavior of organic and biological species.
-Specific topics include synthetic and mechanistic electrochemistry, including direct anodic and cathodic reactions as well as catalytic processes and paired electrosyntheses; electrochemistry in organic and biological media; organometallic electrochemistry and the role of metals in organic and biological electrode processes; modified electrodes; asymmetric organic electrosynthesis; new electrode materials for organic and biological electrosynthesis (such as biological nanowires and molecular wires); electronically-conducting polymers; fundamental aspects of biomolecular redox behavior of proteins and enzymes; enzymatic and microbial reactions; bioelectrocatalysis; electron transfer across bridges separating electrodes and soluble or anchored species; intramolecular dissociative and nondissociative electron transfer; and computational investigations of the mechanisms of organic and biological electron-transfer processes.
+Areas of interest include all aspects related to the electrochemical properties and behavior of organic and biological materials.
+Specific topics include synthetic and mechanistic electrochemistry, and electrocatalysis of organic and bioelectrochemical systems; organic and biological media; organometallics; metals in organic and biological electrode processes; asymmetric organic electrosynthesis; modified electrodes; and electronically-conducting polymers.
+Fundamentals aspects of biomolecular redox behavior of proteins and enzymes; enzymatic and microbial reactions; bioelectrocatalysis; electron transfer; and computational studies are of interest.
+Studies of organic and bioelectrochemical energy systems are appropriate.

 Physical and Analytical Electrochemistry, Electrocatalysis, and Photoelectrochemistry

 Areas of interest include fundamental aspects of interfacial science and electroanalytical chemistry.
-Specific topics include double layer theory and experiments.
-Theoretical and experimental aspects of electrocatalysis, in situ spectroscopy, photoelectrochemical cells, scanning probe microscopy, and X-ray and electron microscopy methods; novel electrochemical measurements and practice drawn from fundamental concepts; and developments in theory.
+Specific topics include double layer theory and experiments; theoretical and experimental aspects of electrocatalysis; in situ spectroscopy; photoelectrochemical cells; scanning probe methods; X-ray and electron microscopy methods; novel electrochemical measurements and practice drawn from fundamental concepts; and developments in theory.

 Areas of interest include sensors for the detection and discrimination of chemical and biological species, as well as sensor advances and new methods of measurements based on electrochemical principles.
 Specific areas include development, implementation, characterization, fundamentals, and applications of chemical and biological sensors, sensor arrays, and sensor networks, including those based on inorganic, organic, and biological materials.
 Transduction mechanisms including, but are not limited to: electrochemical, impedance, resistive, capacitive, mechanical, mass sensitive, opto-electronic, radiation, thermal, acoustic, piezoelectric, microwave, and magnetic.
 Also of interest are applications of microelectromechanical or nanoelectromechanical system technologies including micro/nano-machining, fabrication processes, nanomaterials and nanostructures, packaging, and the use of these structures and processes for the miniaturization of sensors, miniature chemical analysis systems, and lab-on-a-chip and other devices.
 Both chemical and physical sensors are included.

 Carbon Nanostructures and Devices